 - Anything we should discuss next time?

-📥 Free download: Get our free one-on-one meeting template and questions in a handy Google doc.
+📥 Free download: Get our free 1:1 meeting template and questions in a handy Google doc.
 Download here.

 As a reminder, the overall agenda of the meeting should be owned by your report.
 These questions are designed to help you stimulate the discussion so that you support your report and help them be their best.